Freenove/Freenove_Ultimate_Starter_Kit_for_Raspberry_Pi/docs/source/fnk0020/codes/python-lang/Servo.rst

 .. image:: ../_static/imgs/sudo_pigpiod.png
     :align: center

-If the “pigpio” library has not yet been installed, please follow the steps to install it.
+If the "pigpio" library has not yet been installed, please follow the steps to install it.
-Run the command to install “pigpio” library.
+Run the command to install "pigpio" library.

 .. code-block:: console